collinfrietzsche/seattle-gentrification/README.md

 1. How does access to public space impact housing prices and land use?
 2. What dictates better “urban design”?
 3. Does “better” design make spaces safer?
+4. How have housing prices changes over time?